laiyutong/AWS/Academy/Guided Lab/Introducing Amazon Elastic File System (Amazon EFS)/README.md

 38. When you are prompted to allow the first connection to this remote SSH server, enter yes.<br>
 Because you are using a key pair for authentication, you are not prompted for a password.<br>
 <h2>Task 4: Creating a new directory and mounting the EFS file system</h2>
-△Amazon EFS supports the NFSv4.1 and NFSv4.0 protocols when it mounts your file systems on EC2 instances.
+💬Amazon EFS supports the NFSv4.1 and NFSv4.0 protocols when it mounts your file systems on EC2 instances.
 Though NFSv4.0 is supported, we recommend that you use NFSv4.1.
 When you mount your EFS file system on your EC2 instance, you must also use an NFS client that supports your chosen NFSv4 protocol.
 The EC2 instance that was launched as a part of this lab includes an NFSv4.1 client, which is already installed on it.<br>
 39. In your SSH session, make a new directory by entering <code>sudo mkdir efs</code><br>
 40. Back in the AWS Management Console, on the Services menu, choose <code>EFS</code>.<br>
 41. Choose My First EFS File System.<br>